-Authorized polos will have the KPC or MSC EMS logo over the left breast and the student's name embroidered over the right.
+Authorized polos will have the program logo over the left breast and the student's name embroidered over the right.
 The shirt will be tucked in at all times.
-A plain white or black short-sleeve t-shirt or black dickie can be worn under the uniform shirt as long as the sleeves are not visible outside the uniform sleeve.
-Students with tattoos that extend beyond the short-sleeved uniform must wear long sleeves or dickies (for neck tattoos).
-No other long sleeve or printed t-shirts are to be worn under the short-sleeved uniform shirt at any time.
+A plain white or black short-sleeve t-shirt can be worn under the uniform shirt as long as the sleeves are not visible outside the uniform sleeve.
+Long-sleeved black compression shirts are allowed to be worn under the polo, but may also be required to cover tattoos if required by department or hospital direction.